Hinterlands Village [Moora, Mullewa + North Midlands]

 Andrew has served on the boards of the Young Australia League, Royal Western Australian Historical Society, History Council of Western Australia, and the WA branch of what is now the Australian Museums and Galleries Association (AMAGA).

 Andrew is the co-founder and inaugural chair of North Midlands Project.
 He holds a committee member position and is Organisational Manager. firstname.lastname@example.org

 Artistic, Cultural + Wellness Directors

 Our team of Artistic, Cultural & Wellness Directors create a program of arts-based activities that address needs identified from direct community consultations and our Regional Advisory Board.
 These directors are individuals recognised as state or national specialists in their respective fields of expertise.
 They push the boundaries of what is accepted as the norm, challenge the status quo and provide 'best practice' recommendations.

-Our regional advisers are people from local governments, justice, health, job providers, community organisations, businesses and individuals.
+Our community advisers are people from local governments, justice, health, job providers, community organisations, businesses and individuals.
 Our advisers give guidance on our programs and provide insight on both needs and opportunities in the community.

 We regularly meet with key sector and strategic advisers who consult around industry trends and developments to ensure our organisation's relevance and sound future strategic direction.

-Act-Belong-Commit Youth Ambassadors
+Act Belong Commit Youth Ambassadors